Collaborative Document Editing with Multiple Users and AI Agents: Results

-We logged how users interacted with the agent, task, and comment features.
-One group accidentally accessed the prototype outside of our study setup, such that logs were not recorded.
-We reconstructed their interactions from database data where possible and note results where this group (G4) is excluded from the analysis.

-\subsubsection{Metrics on Agent Creation}
+\subsubsection{Metrics on agent creation}

-In total, 39 custom agents were created with an average of 2.79 per group (SD=1.25, min=0, max=4).
-One group did not create a custom agent.
-38.46\% of agents were created in the first quartile of each group's normalised editing time, 28.2\% were created in the second and third quartiles, and the remaining 33.33\% were created in the last quartile.
-This behaviour reflects initial exploration as well as a demand for agents for drafting and finalising text.
+Participants created 39 agents, 2.79 per group (SD=1.25, min=0, max=4).
+38.46\% were created in the first quartile of each group's normalised editing time, 28.2\% in the second and third, and 33.33\% in the last.
+This reveals: (1) initial exploration, typical for experiencing new features -- yet not exclusively, suggesting (2) emerging needs or preferences addressed with agents created later.
+A variety of needs is also reflected in the text analyses of profiles and tasks in \cref{sec:results_further_text_analyses}.

-The following results on agent usage exclude G4.
-Agents could be defined through the ``CV'' and notes features (\cref{fig:agent_creation_ui}).
-A total of 54 CV sections were created (28 skill sections and 26 expertise sections).
-Participants manually added 71 values (33 skills, 38 expertises).
-Responding to participants' requests for suggestions, the system suggested 174 values, and participants added 45.4\% (79) of them (36 skills, 43 expertises).
+The following results exclude G4.
+Agents could be defined through the ``CV'' and notes features (\cref{fig:agent_creation_ui}): 54 CV sections were created (28 skill sections and 26 expertise sections) with 71 values added manually (33 skills, 38 expertises).
+Responding to participants' requests for suggestions, the system suggested 174 values, and participants added 45.4\% (79) of those (36 skills, 43 expertises).
 Notes were added to custom agents in four cases only.
 Another three notes were added to agents extended from presets.
-Thus, people mainly used the structured UI (``CV'') for defining agents.
+These results show that people mainly used the structured UI (``CV'') for defining agents.
+In contrast, the free-form notes were not seen as adding further value.

-Once created, agents were updated in eleven cases; ten such edits happened by the agent's respective creator, and only one edit was by another team member.
-This indicates that agents were seen as belonging to their creator.
-The qualitative results shed more light on this (\cref{sec:results_territory}).
+Once created, agents were updated in eleven cases; ten times by the agent's respective creator, and only once by another team member.
+Together with the qualitative results (\cref{sec:results_territory}), this shows that agents were seen as belonging to their creator.

-\subsubsection{Metrics on Tasks from the Task List}
+\subsubsection{Metrics on tasks from the task list}